Simonlee711/Simonlee711.github.io/_pages/huffman.md

 # Code

-This project was done in CSE13-S at UC Santa Cruz, taught by Professor Darrell Long.
-Below I will list the source files that were made in this assignment and the code linked below it.

 ```Makefile```: a make file to easily run the program by prompting make into the Linux terminal on our
 Ubuntu virtual machine.